 Transporting manure from where it is produced to where it is needed can be costly, especially over long distances.
 This is due to its bulk and weight, particularly for wet manures like slurry.

-Storage and handling of manure also require investment in infrastructure and equipment, which can be a significant cost for farmers.
-Furthermore, manure must be carefully timed and executed to maximize its benefits and minimize environmental impacts, requiring additional labour and management expertise.
+The storage and handling of manure also require significant investment in infrastructure and equipment, which can be a substantial cost for farmers.
+Furthermore, manure must be carefully applied and managed to maximise its benefits and minimise environmental impacts, requiring additional labour and management expertise.

 Conclusions

 Cow manure plays a dual role in modern agriculture and environmental sustainability.
-Its rich nutrient content and organic matter make it an excellent natural fertilizer, enhancing soil health, reducing reliance on chemical fertilizers, and contributing to biodiversity.
+Its rich nutrient content and organic matter make it an excellent natural fertiliser, enhancing soil health, reducing reliance on chemical fertilisers, and contributing to biodiversity.

 It can act as a carbon sink and reduce greenhouse gas emissions when managed correctly.

-However, the drawbacks of cow manure must be addressed, such as the potential for pathogen spread, environmental concerns from overuse and mismanagement, and economic and logistical challenges.
-These issues highlight the need for sustainable management and processing techniques to maximize the benefits while minimizing the risks.
+However, the drawbacks of cow manure must be addressed, including the potential for pathogen spread, environmental concerns stemming from overuse and mismanagement, as well as economic and logistical challenges.
+These issues highlight the need for sustainable management and processing techniques to maximise the benefits while minimising the risks.